8 Short Teachers’ Day Speech Ideas for Kids & Preparation Tips

-A very good morning to all of you!
+Very good morning to all of you!

 We are gathered here to celebrate Teachers’ Day!
 I am given this opportunity to give a speech on Teachers’ Day, express my thoughts and thank all the teachers who have influenced me to learn and lead a better life.